 Before making any final decisions regarding your brave steps towards entering into therapy, I invite you to contact me.
-We can talk via email, telephone, or I can meet you in a comfortable location and spend half an hour with you (at no cost).
-This may help you to feel at ease or know whether it feels right to book an appointment for a counselling-psychotherapy consultation meeting.
+We can talk via email, telephone, or virtually (at no cost).
+This may help you to feel at ease, or know whether it feels right to book an appointment for a counselling-psychotherapy consultation meeting.

 The private therapy space is discrete and quiet, away from the bustle of day to day life and there is free parking available onsite.
 The room is fully equipped for one to one or couples/family therapy.
-In some circumstances I can offer home visits, my integrative flexible approach enables me to adjust to suit the different needs and circumstances of each client.
+I also offer online therapy via a platform of your choice, such as Skype, Zoom, WhatsApp or Teams.
+Everything remains private and confidential, as I work from the private therapy space.
+In some circumstances I can offer home visits.
+My integrative flexible approach enables me to adjust, to suit the different needs and circumstances of each client.

-If you decide to start your journey with me, your first initial 50-minute meeting will consist of an assessment combined with a ‘get to know each other’ session.I gather some information about you and your life up to this point and invite you to share what has brought you into therapy.
-Whilst discussing this I do a risk assessment to inform my ethical decision as to whether I believe you are psychologically able to manage and cope with counselling or psychotherapy at this time.
-The assessment process also gives you the opportunity to decide whether you feel this is right for you at this time in your life and to see how comfortable you feel working with me as your therapist.
-We can then collaboratively decide together how I might be able to assist in a way that will be beneficial for you.
-After hearing feedback from clients whom I have assessed, I can share that they often say things along the lines of ‘feeling lighter and more grounded’, upon leaving their first consultation meeting.
+If you decide to start your journey with me, your first initial 40-minute meeting will consist of an assessment combined with a ‘get to know each other’ session.I gather some information about you and your life up to this point and invite you to share what has brought you into therapy.
+Whilst discussing this, I do a risk assessment to inform my ethical decision as to whether I believe you are psychologically able to manage and cope with counselling or psychotherapy at this time.
+The assessment process also gives you the opportunity to decide whether you feel this is right for you at this time in your life, and to see how comfortable you feel working with me as your therapist.
+We can then collaboratively decide together how I might be able to assist, in a way that will be beneficial for you.
+After hearing feedback from clients whom I have assessed, I can share that they often say things along the lines of ‘feeling lighter and more grounded’, after their first consultation meeting.

 The length of your journey in therapy is decided between us and can be renegotiated at any time.
 At the beginning of our therapeutic relationship, an initial contract or agreement is signed by both of us, to clarify confidentiality and professional boundaries.
 This is part of the ethical guidelines that I abide by.